Buying and selling? They’ve always been social activities.

 You just need to be listening.
 Tools such as Tweetdeck and Google Alerts, not to mention our own Sales Cloud Contact Management and Marketing Cloud Social Studio, can offer insight into what your customers are discussing online.
 Right now.
 Put them to good use, and you’ll be able to understand individual customer needs, and broader market trends – stepping in to offer targeted, perfectly-timed advice.

 Here’s a quick social selling example…

-It doesn’t take him long to set up those searches, and offer up a first few words of wisdom.
+It doesn’t take him long to set up those searches and offer up the first few words of wisdom.
 He’s able to get started in social selling in no time, leaving him free to spend the evening terrifying his future son-in-law.

 Social is deeply embedded into how Salesforce sells.
 Here’s how we do it: